-Hands free use is not caught by the mobile phone legislation.
+Hands free use is not caught by the mobile phones legislation.
 You can use a device with hands-free access, as long as you don’t hold it at any time during usage.
 However, use of such a device may arguably in some cases be evidence of not being in proper control of the vehicle and/or careless or even dangerous driving.

 You can also face prosecution if you are supervising a learner driver and using a mobile phone.